 The first season of Document, The List, was released on October 26th, and some surprising news followed soon after.
 Listeners heard that a lawsuit had been filed in an attempt to make New Hampshire’s secret list of cops with credibility issues available to the public.
-On Friday, October 30th, the state supreme court issued a ruling in the case.
-Usually the court takes months to issue a decision.
+On Friday, Oct.
+30, the state Supreme Court issued a ruling in the case.
+Usually, the court takes months to issue a decision.
 This time it only took them six weeks.

 Document Senior Producer Lauren Chooljian sat down with Reporter Jason Moon to get an update on what the decision says and what it means.

 Lauren Chooljian: Listeners may remember this lawsuit - it was brought by the ACLU of New Hampshire and a bunch of local news outlets, including one led by Nancy West, who we got to know in Episode 1.
 They were arguing that the public should be able to see the Laurie list, this secret list of 270 or so cops with credibility issues.
 And on Friday we found out that the supreme court ruled in Nancy’s favor, right?
 So can we now see the Laurie list?
 Do we finally know who’s on it?

 Jason Moon: No. We still don’t know who’s on the list.
 But the ruling does put us one step closer to knowing who is on it.

 Well the court ruled that, at least in theory, the Laurie list is a public document.
 This is a big deal.
 The state tried to argue that the list was exempt from New Hampshire’s public records law, the Right-to-Know Law, which gives the public access to government documents and records so they can see what their government is up to.
 The court didn’t go for that; they said the list is subject to the law.